3sd/ansible/README.md

 apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 93C4A3FD7BB9C367
 apt-get update
 apt-get install ansible
+ansible-playbook /etc/ansible/playbooks/bootstrap.yml --ask-become-pass -e host=<HOSTNAME>
 ```

-As long as your host is in ansible's `[workstation]` host group, you should then be able to configure the rest of the workstation with:
+You should then be able to configure the rest of the workstation with:

 ```
 ansible-playbook /etc/ansible/playbooks/workstation.yml
 ```

+(provided your host is in ansible's `[workstation]` host group).

 ## Backup